resoai/TileBoard/README.md

       wsUrl: 'ws://localhost:8123/api/websocket',

       /* passwordType:
-       * MANUAL - allows you to put the password directly to the config file, as it's shown below
+       * MANUAL - allows you to put the password directly to the config file
        * PROMPT - will ask your password every time you open TileBoard in the browser.
        * PROMPT_AND_SAVE - same as PROMPT but with saving the password after first connection
        * Note: if you used PROMPT_AND_SAVE and changed your password, you will be needed to clear your localStorage */
-      passwordType: PASSWORD_TYPES.MANUAL,
+      passwordType: PASSWORD_TYPES.PROMPT_AND_SAVE,

       /* password: Your HomeAssistant api_password
        * NOTE: If TileBoard is accessible to the outside world, people can